The kidneys are a pair of fist-sized organs located at the bottom of the rib cage. One kidney is on each side of the spine.

-High blood pressureis dangerous for the kidneys because it can lead to increased pressure on the glomeruli, which are the functional units of the kidney.
-In time, this high pressure compromises the filtering apparatus of the kidney, and kidney function begins to decline.
+High blood pressure is dangerous for the kidneys because it can increase the pressure on the glomeruli.
+Glomeruli are the tiny blood vessels in the kidneys where blood is cleaned.
+Over time, the increased pressure damages these vessels and kidney function begins to decline.

-One other common kidney problem is kidney stones.
-Minerals and other substances in the blood crystallize in the kidneys, forming solid particles (stones) that usually pass out of the body with urine.
-Passing kidney stones can be extremely painful but rarely causes significant problems.
+Kidney stones are another common kidney problem.
+They occur when minerals and other substances in the blood crystallize in the kidneys, forming solid masses (stones).
+Kidney stones usually come out of the body during urination.
+Passing kidney stones can be extremely painful, but they rarely cause significant problems.

-Glomerulonephritis is an inflammation of the glomeruli, microscopic structures inside the kidneys that perform the actual filtration of the blood.
-Glomerulonephritis can be caused by infections, drugs, congenital abnormalities, and autoimmune disease.
-This condition often gets better on its own or is responsive to immunosuppressive medications.
+Glomerulonephritis is an inflammation of the glomeruli.
+Glomeruli are extremely small structures inside the kidneys that filter the blood.
+Glomerulonephritis can be caused by infections, drugs, or congenital abnormalities (disorders that occur during or shortly after birth).
+It often gets better on its own.

 Polycystic Kidney Disease

-Polycystic kidney disease is a genetic disorder that causes many cysts—round sacs of fluid—to grow inside and on the surfaces of the kidneys.
-These cysts can interfere with kidney function.
-(Individual kidney cysts are fairly common and almost always harmless; polycystic kidney disease is a separate, more serious condition.)
+Polycystic kidney disease is a genetic disorder that causes numerous cysts (small sacs of fluid) to grow in the kidneys.
+These cysts can interfere with kidney function and cause kidney failure.
+(It’s important to note that individual kidney cysts are fairly common and almost always harmless.
+Polycystic kidney disease is a separate, more serious condition.)

 Urinary Tract Infections

-Urinary tract infections (UTIs) are bacterial infections of any of the components of the urinary system.
-Infections in the bladder and urethra are most common.
-They are easily treatable and cause few long-term effects.
-However, if left untreated, these infections could spread to the kidneys and lead to kidney failure.
-A kidney infection is also known as pyelonephritis.
+Urinary tract infections (UTIs) are bacterial infections of any part of the urinary system.
+Infections in the bladder and urethra are the most common.
+They are easily treatable and rarely lead to more health problems.
+However, if left untreated, these infections can spread to the kidneys and cause kidney failure.

 - poor appetite